History of the Foundation

 The following year, Mr. Philippe Druelle, Dr. Jean-Guy Sicotte, Mrs. Denyse Dufresne and Mrs. Denise Laberge inaugurated the Fondation Canadienne pour l’Enseignement et la Recherche en Ostéopathie (FCERO) whose main mission is to receive young handicapped children in consultation and to give training to students in osteopathic clinical methodology appropriate to children.

-From 1986 to 1990, with the help of Yannick Stephant, principal dancer of the Paris Opera, the FCERO organized prestigious dance performances at the Place des arts in Montreal, the Dons des Étoiles gala, with the participation of star dancers such as Patrick Dupont, Sylvie Gillem and Monique Loudières.
-In addition, Angèle Dubeau and the Piéta participated in their first concert for the FCERO.
-The purpose of these benefit evenings was to financially support the Children’s Day during which free osteopathic treatments were offered by several therapists to children with disabilities.
+From 1986 to 1990, the FCERO organized, with the help of Yannick Stephant, a prima ballerina of the Paris Opera, prestigious dance shows presented at the Place des Arts in Montreal, the “Dons des Étoiles” gala, with the participation of star dancers such as Patrick Dupont, Sylvie Gillem and Monique Loudières.
+In addition, Angèle Dubeau and La Piéta offered the FCERO their first duo concert.
+The purpose of these benefit evenings was to financially support the Journées de l’Enfant, during which osteopathic consultations were offered to physically challenged children at a modest price.

 Between 2018 and 2021, the FCERO set up a campaign to defend osteopathy.
 The funds raised were allocated to the defense of three students and two professors of the outpatient clinic of the Collège d’Études Ostéopathiques de Montréal, who were sued by the Collège des médecins du Québec.
 We would like to thank all the generous donors who felt concerned and who provided financial support.
 The fundraising campaign is over.